 - 4 Days International Exhibition

 - 2 Days Global Mining Summit with 1000+ Delegates

 - 10000+ Business Visitors

 - B2B Networking forums for Exhibitors & Visitors

 - Participation from Major Indian & International Companies, Government, PSU’s, Nodal Agencies, Media and others.

-Confederation of Indian Industry (CII), India's Premier Business Association is organizing the 14th International Mining and Machinery Exhibition (IMME), the Largest Trade Fair dedicated to the mining industry, in India from October 31st, 1 to 3 November 2018, Eco Park, Rajarhat, Kolkata, India.
+Confederation of Indian Industry (CII), India's Premier Business Association is organizing the 14th International Mining and Machinery Exhibition (IMME), the Largest Trade Fair dedicated to the mining industry, in India and the upcoming exhibition dates will be announced shortly.